This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a bowl, whisk together cake flour, cocoa powder, baking soda, baking powder and salt.
-Sift.
-I know, this is one of those rare times when it is absolutely essential.
+• In a medium bowl, whisk together dry ingredients: cake flour, cocoa powder, baking soda, and salt.
+Sift & set aside.

 • In a small bowl, whisk together the sour cream and water until no lumps remain.

-• Cream butter and sugars until light and fluffy.
-Add eggs one at a time until they are just combined.
-Add the food dye and vanilla with the last egg.
+• Add the eggs one at a time, beating well after each addition.
+Add the vanilla and food dye in with the last egg.

-• Divide between the three prepared pans.
-Bake in preheated oven until cake tester or toothpick comes out with clinging crumbs and center of the cake springs back to the touch, approximately 18-20 minutes.
+• Portion the cake batter between the three prepared pans.
+Bake in the preheated oven for 18-20 minutes, or until a cake tester or toothpick comes out with a few clinging crumbs.
+The center of the cake should spring back to the touch, and the edges will look set.

 Video